Menu

 • Nicotine replacement therapy (NRT): Patches, gum, and lozenges provide controlled nicotine doses to manage cravings and withdrawal

-• Prescription medications: Varenicline (Chantix) and bupropion (Wellbutrin) are FDA-approved medications that significantly improve quit rates
+• Prescription medications: Varenicline and bupropion are FDA-approved medications that significantly improve quit rates

-• Behavioral counseling: Individual or group counseling addresses the psychological and behavioral aspects of addiction
+• Behavioral counseling: Individual or group counseling addresses the psychological and behavioral sides of addiction

-• Quitlines: Free telephone and text-based support (1-800-QUIT-NOW) provides accessible help
+• Quitlines: Free telephone and text support (1-800-QUIT-NOW) is available to anyone

-• American Lung Association: Provides comprehensive resources, support programs, and a free helpline
+• The American Lung Association: Offers comprehensive resources, support programs, and a free helpline

-The most effective approach typically combines medication with behavioral support.
-Your doctor can help you develop a personalized quit plan that addresses your specific patterns, triggers, and needs.
+The most effective approach usually combines medication with behavioral support.
+For a fuller walkthrough of what actually works, see our guide to what works for quitting in 2026.
+Your doctor can help you build a personalized quit plan around your specific patterns, triggers, and needs.

 What We Tell Our Patients